hozkok/singletondep/README.md

 Frameworks either have a very opinionated view on this, or rely on module-level defined objects which may require dynamic parameters that are injected during application startup.
-This causes module structures to access global variables or importing completely unrelated modules.
+This causes module structures to access global variables or importing completely unrelated modules in order to manage singleton dependencies lifecycles applying anti-patterns all around.

-This library provides the most powerful and simplest concept to approach dependencies via plain old functions.
+This library provides a simple approach to this problem by using simple abstraction over raw functions.

 ## Requirements